p2p-org/economy/README.md

 We will review and publish your post with our audience on [economy.p2p.org](https://economy.p2p.org/) and share it all around the web!

-Ping us with any questions on [Twitter](http://twitter.com/) or [post an issue](https://github.com/p2p-org/economy/issues/new) and we will get back with you shortly.
+Ping us with any questions on [Twitter](https://twitter.com/P2Peconom) or [post an issue](https://github.com/p2p-org/economy/issues/new) and we will get back with you shortly.

----

-### 6. (optional) Preview your post

-> Curious about what your post will look like on the live site?
-You can preview your post by [cloning down the site repo](https://github.com/serverless/site#quick-start), installing the dependencies and running `npm start`.

 ---